shafique-md18/low-level-design/solutions/amazon/notes.md

 3. We can use Observer design pattern for order notifications.
 4. We do not have any id for CartItem because it is just a map of product and quantities purchased.
 5. As we are managing the available product quantities in Product itself, it is easier to handle concurrency using read write locks.
-6. Instead of a generic User interface, using the Customer concrete class for simplicity.
+6. Instead of a generic stockexchange.User interface, using the Customer concrete class for simplicity.